sirchivvi/Deck-of-Cards/README.md

     Card.java - Defines the Card class with attributes for rank and suit.
     Deck.java - Implements the methods for deck creation, printing, shuffling, and other operations.

+How to Run

+Navigate to the project directory:

+cd Card_Deck

+Compile the Java files:

+javac Main.java

+Run the program:

+    java Main